Rashidun Caliphate: Conquest of Egypt

 Contrary to expectations, the Arabs did not head for Alexandria, the capital of Egypt, but instead for a major fortress known as Babylon located at what is now Cairo.
 They advanced rapidly into the Nile Delta.
 The imperial garrisons retreated into the walled towns, where they successfully held out for a year or more.
 Amr was planning to divide the Nile River valley in two.
 The Arab forces won a major victory at the Battle of Heliopolis in 640, cleverly luring Byzantine forces away from the Babylon Fortress.

-However Amr found it difficult to advance further because major cities in the Nile Delta were protected by water and because Amr lacked the machinery to break down city fortifications.

-Amr next proceeded in the direction of Alexandria, which was surrendered to him by a treaty signed on 8 November 641.
+However, Amr found it difficult to advance further because major cities in the Nile Delta were protected by water and because Amr lacked the machinery to break down city fortifications.
+Amr next proceeded towards Alexandria, which was surrendered to him by a treaty signed on 8 November 641.
 The Thebaid seems to have surrendered with scarcely any opposition.

 The ease with which this valuable province was wrenched from the Byzantine Empire is said to have been due to the treachery of Cyrus, prefect of Egypt and Patriarch of Alexandria, and the incompetence of the Byzantine generals, as well as the loss of most of the Byzantine troops in Syria.
 Cyrus had persecuted the local Coptic Christians.
-He was one of the authors of monothelism, a 7th-century heresy, and some supposed him to have been a secret convert to Islam.
+He was one of the advocates of monothelitism, a 7th-century Christian heresy, and some have accused him of having been a secret convert to Islam.

 In 645, during Uthman's reign, the Byzantines briefly regained Alexandria, but it was retaken by Amr in 646.
 In 654 an invasion fleet sent by Constans II was repulsed.
 After this, no serious effort was made by the Byzantines to regain possession of the country.
 The Muslims were assisted by some Copts, who found the Muslims more tolerant than the Byzantines, and of these, some turned to Islam.
 In return for a tribute of money and food for the occupation troops, the Christian inhabitants of Egypt were excused from military service and left free in the observance of their religion and the administration of their affairs.
 Others sided with the Byzantines, hoping that they would provide a defense against the Arab invaders.
-During the reign of Caliph Ali, Egypt was captured by rebel troops under the command of former Rashidun army general Amr ibn al-As, who killed Muhammad ibn Abi Bakr, the governor of Egypt appointed by Ali.